Economy of Greater Oslo: ICT

-The Oslo region is in the midst of a "mobile adventure".
-Norwegians' desire for more efficient, entertaining and mobile ways of communication has placed them in the forefront of adapting and developing new products and services.

 Norway is among the world's leading information societies and widely regarded as having a highly developed mobile market.
 The Oslo region is a key driver and centre for research, development and business.
 A combination of unique expertise, strong R&D environments and advanced users with high purchasing power has made the Oslo region an excellent test market for new and innovative ICT products.
 Recent years have witnessed a large number of business start-ups in the region, and several internationally renowned companies have chosen to locate here such as Google Inc and Microsoft Norway.
 The Norwegian topography naturally lends itself to mobile communication with its vast and practically impenetrable mountainous areas and plateaus—factors which have made Norway a pioneer in new communication techniques and advanced technologies.
 Norwegian research contribution was crucial when the world's first automatic mobile net NMT 450 was launched in 1981, and today's global GSM-standard was invented in Norway by Telenor.
 Many promising companies are contributing to the growing mobile and wireless cluster in Oslo.
 Wireless Future (Trådløs Fremtid) is established as a cluster building initiative, involving most of the key players from business and R&D in Norway.
 Tandberg is known for its video conference systems and the Kongsberg Group has developed a wide spectrum of technological products for the defence and maritime industry.
 The list of companies with international success are rising, with prime examples like Opera Software, the game producer Funcom and Chipcon, which in 2006 was sold to Texas Instruments.
 FAST, which has become a global market leader in search engineers, has been appointed a Norwegian Centre for Research-based Innovation (SFI) thanks to its Information Access.

 Telenor, Norway's largest ICT-company, with head office located at Fornebu, just outside Oslo is emerging as one of the fastest growing providers of mobile communications services worldwide.
+Aventi Technology is also headquartered at Økern in Oslo.
 In 2007, Telenor surpassed 136 million mobile subscriptions worldwide, placing it as the 7th largest mobile operator in the world.
 The Telenor Group was ranked the best Mobile Telecom company in the world by the Sustainability Yearbook 2008.
 With the Department of Informatics, the University of Oslo is the largest educational institution for ICT within the region.
 Together with the Norwegian Computing Center and SINTEF, the Department of Informatics provides Norway with an important research environment for ICT.
 Other renowned R&D environments are found at Fornebu, Kjeller, Halden and Horten.